Okpainmo/theme-toggle-tutorial-app/copyright/how-to-add-light-and-dark-theme-toggle-to-a-nextJs-app-using-tailwindcss.md

 The NextJs page-based routing prohibits adding of components into the pages directory.
 Only page based files should stay in the pages folder.

-Hence, All components including this navbar component will stay inside of the components folder.
+Hence, All components including this navbar component as shown below, will stay inside of the components folder.

 ```
 import React from 'react';